puneet-ekline/ekline-kubernetes-website/content/en/docs/tutorials/stateful-application/zookeeper.md

 ```

 Even though the liveness and readiness probes are identical, it is important
 to specify both.
-This ensures that only healthy servers in the ZooKeeper
+This ensures that only functioning servers in the ZooKeeper
 ensemble receive network traffic.

 ## Tolerating Node failure

 ZooKeeper needs a quorum of servers to successfully commit mutations
 to data.
-For a three server ensemble, two servers must be healthy for
+For a three server ensemble, two servers must be operational for
 writes to succeed.
 In quorum based systems, members are deployed across failure
 domains to ensure availability.
 To avoid an outage, due to the loss of an
 individual machine, best practices preclude co-locating multiple instances of the